 |Contested case2 || $2,000 ||$2,000 per PHC or part thereof (from the 3rd PHC onwards). ||$3,000 per day of trial or Newton hearing, or part thereof. |

 2. The matter will be considered a contested case where there is a trial or a Newton hearing.
-A Newton hearing is a trial-type procedure which is conducted where the Respondent does not deny that he committed the breach but is contesting other facts that CEA is relying on which would affect the penalties to be imposed by the DC.
-Where the Respondent denies that he committed the breach, a trial is conducted instead.
+A Newton hearing is a trial-type procedure which is conducted where the Respondent does not deny that he is guilty of the Charge(s) but is contesting other facts which would affect the penalties to be imposed by the DC.
+Where the Respondent denies that he committed the Charge(s), a trial will be conducted instead.
 An uncontested matter does not involve a Newton hearing or a trial.

 Example 1 (Uncontested case)

 An admission was filed by the Respondent and either one or no PHC was conducted.
 The DC ordered for penalties to be imposed on the Respondent.
-The cost that will be imposed is $2,000.
+CEA will seek costs of $2,000.

 Example 2 (Uncontested case)

 The Respondent informed the DC that he intended to claim trial.
 Two PHCs were conducted for directions to be given for trial and other administrative matters.
 After the PHCs, the Respondent decided to admit to the charges.
 Hence, no trial was conducted.
 The DC ordered for penalties to be imposed on the Respondent.
-The cost that will be imposed is $4,000 comprising $2,000 base cost and $2,000 PHC cost (for the 2nd PHC).
+CEA will seek costs of $4,000 (comprising $2,000 base cost and $2,000 PHC cost (for the 2nd PHC)).